DUNE/data-mgmt-ops/utilities/merging/README.md

                         software version for merged file [inherits] --debug               make very verbose
   --maketar             make a tarball
-  --usetar USETAR       full path for existing tarball --uselar              use lar instead of hadd --lar_config LAR_CONFIG
+  --usetarball USETAR       full path for existing tarball --uselar              use lar instead of hadd --lar_config LAR_CONFIG
                         fcl file to use with lar when making tuples, required with --uselar